 When comparing 3D-Coat vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D texture painting softwares?”
-Blender is ranked 1st while 3D-Coat is ranked 10th.
+In the question“What is the best 3D modeling software?”
+Blender is ranked 1st while 3D-Coat is ranked 12th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.